brandur/sorg/content/drafts/ruby-memory.md

 (plural "heaps"), "slab", or "arena".
 I'd prefer to work with one of the last two for less ambiguity, but I'm going to stick with ***heap page*** for a single chunk and
-***heap*** for the collection of all heap pages because that's what they're called everywhere in Ruby's source, which we're about to get up close and personal with.
+***heap*** for a collection of heap pages because that's what they're called everywhere in Ruby's source, which we're about to get up close and personal with.

 A heap page consists of a header and a number of
 ***slots***.
 Each slot can hold an `RVALUE`, which is an